 BIO 4334 Anatomy This is a laboratory intensive course in which students will practice the art of dissection.
 They will learn anatomical terminology; find, identify and learn to recognize the structures and organs and their anatomical and functional relationships in the vertebrate body.
 By comparing different individuals and species, students will gain an understanding of human anatomy, the variation among individuals and the similarities among different but related species.
 The laboratory will meet twice a week.
 Lecture will meet once a week to introduce, reinforce and support the laboratory work.
-Prerequisites: Junior class rank and two biology courses.
+Prerequisites: C- in four Biology courses